 For example, if you decided to name your website “William Writes”, your domain name might be WilliamWrites.com.

 I like to keep things simple, so I usually buy my domain names from the same company that I use to host my website: Hostgator.
 Having a single billing account with Hostgator for my domain and hosting simplifies things compared to buying a domain from one company, and your hosting from another.
 Buying your domain from Hostgator is pretty cheap too – less than the cost of eating out for dinner.

 Step 2: Sign Up With a Hosting Provider

 This is just an intimidating name for “the company that allows your website content to show up online.”
 I’m oversimplifying things with that definition, but the main thing you need to know is that without them, no-one can see your website.

 I use Hostgator and I LOVE them.
 Their customer service is fantastic, and they have an extensive library of online help.
 I usually use their live chat feature when I need assistance, and they’ve never disappointed me.
 Help has always arrived quickly, and they stay online with me until my problem is solved.

-At the time of this writing, you can sign up for a hosting package here for as little as $5.56 per month.
+At the time of this writing, you can sign up for a hosting package here for only 1 cent for your first month.

 Step 3: Install WordPress on Your Website